site24x7/plugins/redis/README.md

 AOF Last Bgrewrite Status	|	Status of the last AOF rewrite operation.
 AOF Last Rewrite Time		|	Duration of the last AOF rewrite operation in seconds.
 Blocked Clients			|	Number of clients waiting on a blocking call.
-CPU Sys				|	System CPU consumed by the Redis server, which is the sum of system CPU consumed by all threads of the server process.
+CPU Sys				|	System CPU consumed by the redis server, which is the sum of system CPU consumed by all threads of the server process.
 CPU Sys Children		|	System CPU consumed by the background processes.
-CPU User			|	User CPU consumed by the Redis server, which is the sum of user CPU consumed by all threads of the server process.
+CPU User			|	User CPU consumed by the redis server, which is the sum of user CPU consumed by all threads of the server process.
 CPU User Children		|	User CPU consumed by the background processes.
-CPU Sys Main Thread		|	System CPU consumed by the Redis server main thread.
+CPU Sys Main Thread		|	System CPU consumed by the redis server main thread.
-Cluster Enabled			|	Indicate Redis cluster is enabled.
+Cluster Enabled			|	Indicate redis cluster is enabled.
 Connected Clients		|	Number of client connections (excluding replicas).
 Connected Slaves		|	Number of connected replicas.
 Evicted Keys			|	The total number of keys evicted due to the maxmemory limit.